 There are a number of commemorative items available.
 Certain Items must be ordered in advance while others will be available onsite.

 For the past few years, TNT has been developing a program to give young members of TNT the opportunity to take a more active role in the work of Texas Nonprofit Theatres through forums and volunteering at TNT conferences and events.
 That program has evolved to become the Young Leaders Council.
-At the TNT Annual Conference in March 2017, four students from Circle Arts Theatre attended and assisted with all aspects of the conference.
-With their feedback, we are ready to take this program to the next level.
+At the 2017 TNT Annual Conference, four students from Circle Arts Theatre attended and assisted with all aspects of the conference.
+With their feedback, we took this program to the next level.

 For the 2018 Youth Conference, each participating company has the opportunity to select 2 students to be a part of the Young Leaders Council.